-- Manage own academic research and administrative activities.
-This involves small scale project management, to co-ordinate multiple aspects of work to meet deadlines - Adapt existing and develop new research methodologies and materials - Prepare working theories and analyse qualitative and/or quantitative data from a variety of sources, reviewing and refining theories as appropriate - Contribute ideas for new research projects - Collaborate in the preparation of research publications - Present papers at conferences or public meetings - Act as a source of information and advice to other members of the group on methodologies or procedures - Represent the research group at external meetings/seminars, either with other members of the group or alone - Carry out collaborative projects with colleagues in partner institutions, and research groups

-• Embed the principles of mutual respect, equality, diversity, inclusivity and sustainability in all aspects of your work; undertake training as and when asked to do so.
+- Processing and analysing bat bioacoustic data collected in beef-producing landscapes in Brazil. - Support field teams and occasional MSc and undergraduate students working on bioacoustics. - Manage own academic research and administrative activities.
+This involves small scale project management, to co-ordinate multiple aspects of work to meet deadlines. - Adapt existing and develop new bioacoustic protocols. - Collaborate in the preparation of journal articles. - Use specialist bioacoustic software and equipment. - Act as a source of information and advice to other members of the group on bioacoustic protocols. - Read academic papers, journals and textbooks to keep abreast of developments in own specialism and related disciplines. - Represent the research group at external meetings/seminars, either with other members of the group or alone - Carry out collaborative projects with colleagues in partner institutions, and research groups. - Embed the principles of mutual respect, equality, diversity, inclusivity and sustainability in all aspects of your work; undertake training as and when asked to do so.